2nd NOAA Testbed USWRP Workshop

-Why: This workshop, directed towards enhancing communication across NOAA tesbed efforts, is an important opportunity to exchange information and best-practices on the wide variety of testbed projects including those from the Joint Hurricane Testbed (JHT), the HydroMeteorological Testbed (HMT), Collaborative Science, Technology, & Applied Research (CSTAR), the Societal Impacts Program (SIP), the Development Testbed Center (DTC), as well as, other relevant efforts seeded by USWRP and ones on the horizon.
+Why: This workshop, directed towards enhancing communication across NOAA testbed efforts, is an important opportunity to exchange information on the wide variety of testbed projects across NOAA and related efforts including those from the Joint Hurricane Testbed (JHT), the Hydrometeorological Testbed (HMT), the Societal Impacts Program (SIP), the Development Testbed Center (DTC), as well as, other relevant efforts such as the Hazardous Weather Testbed (HWT), the Climate Testbed (CTB), SPORT and new ones on the horizon.

-- Identify best practices and collaborations that could be fostered across testbed efforts
+- Identify best practices, collaborations and synergies that could be fostered across testbed efforts

 - Understand and discuss improvements towards achieving our testbed goals